-- 3.1 Study, demonstration and identification of common electrical materials such as wires, cables, switches, fuses, ceiling roses, battens, cleats and allied items, tools and accessories. - 3.2 Study of electrical safety measures and demonstration about use of protective devices. - Job I Identification of phase, neutral and earth of domestic appliances and their connection to two pin/three pin, plugs. - Job II Preparation of a house wiring circuit using fuse, switches socket, holder, ceiling rose etc. by batten wiring and PV casing and capping. - 3.3 Study of common electrical appliances such as electric iron, electric kettle, ceiling fan, table fan, electric mixer, electric Geyser, desert cooler etc. - Introduction to the construction of a Lead-acid battery and its working.Job III Installation of a battery and to connect two or more batteries in series and in parallel.Job IV Charging of a battery and testing it with the help of hydrometer and Cell Tester.
+- 4.1 Study, demonstration and identification of common electrical materials with standard ratings and specifications such as wires, cables, switches, fuses, cleats, clamps and allied items, tools and accessories. - 4.2 Study of electrical safety measures and protective devices. - Job II Identification of phase, Neutral and Earth wires for connection to domestic electrical appliances and their connections to three pin plugs. - Job II Carrying out house wiring circuit susing fuse, switches, sockets, ceiling rose etc. in batten or P.V.C. casing-caping. - 4.3 Study of common electrical appliances such as auto electric iron, electric kettle, ceiling/table fan, desert cooler etc.

+- 4.4 Introduction to the construction of lead acid battery and its working.
+Job III Installation of battery and connecting two or three batteries in series and parallel. - 4.5 Introduction to battery charger and its functioning.Job IV Charging a battery and testing with hydro meter and cell tester